InfinityAlgo-Academy/LightHouse/readme.md

   --quiet    Displays no progress, debug logs or errors                                                                                    [boolean]

 Configuration:
-  --save-assets                  Save the trace contents & screenshots to disk                                                             [boolean]
+  --save-assets                  Save the trace & devtools log to disk                                                                     [boolean]
   --list-all-audits              Prints a list of all available audits and exits                                                           [boolean]
   --list-trace-categories        Prints a list of all required trace categories and exits                                                  [boolean]
   --additional-trace-categories  Additional categories to capture with the trace (comma-delimited).